8kevinxu/cse15l-lab-reports/LabReport4.md

 ```
 Keys pressed: <ctrl+r><j><a><v><a><ctrl+r><ctrl+r><enter>,<ctrl+r><j><a><v><a><ctrl+r><ctrl+r><ctrl+r><enter>
 ```
-I used ctrl+r, typed java, and pressed ctrl+r 2 times to find the command that compiles the tester. (javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java), and then pressed ctrl+r 3 times to get the command to run the tests (java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamplesTests.java).
+I used ctrl+r, typed java, and pressed ctrl+r 2 times to find the command that compiles the tester. and then pressed ctrl+r 3 times to get the command to run the tests.

 ## Step 9 - Commit and push the resulting change to your Github account_
 ![Image](commitLab7.png)